learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-02/lectures/HTML_Fundamentals/LECTURE.md

 </tag>
 ```

-Element tags can also have attributes applied to them.
++ Element tags can also have attributes applied to them.
 These can be thought of as modifying or providing additional information to a tag.
 Not all tags have the same attributes, and some have required attributes while others are optional.

-+ Img tags for instance require an src (source) attribute.
-They can also take an alt(alternative text) attribute, but it's not required.
-It is a good idea to add alt text to your images though so Google and other search engines can more easily find your content.
++ `img` tags for instance require an src (source) attribute.
+They can also take an `alt` (alternative text) attribute, but it's not required.
+It is a good idea to add `alt` text to your images though so Google and other search engines can more easily find your content.

 + The syntax for attributes is always attribute name, followed by an equals sign and then whatever the attribute is in a set of quotes.